Murders of Julie and Robin Kerry: Prosecution's version of the events

 According to testimony offered on behalf of the prosecution, several minutes later the group of four men decided to rob the three, with Winfrey testifying that Gray said he "felt like hurting somebody."
-They returned and Gray told Cummins that "This is a robbery.
+They returned and Gray told Cummins, "This is a robbery.
 Get down on the ground."
 The two girls were grabbed and held on the ground.
 Richardson held Julie down while Clemons raped her and then the two swapped positions.
 Gray, Richardson, and Clemons then alternately raped Robin and Julie.
 Cummins was then robbed of his wallet, wristwatch, cash, and keys, and the three victims were forced down the manhole cover to the concrete pier.
 The two Kerry sisters then were pushed, and Cummins jumped as instructed.
 Medical witnesses testified that Cummins and Julie Kerry survived the 48 ft fall to the water below.
-Cummins testified that after surfacing, the current pulled him over to Julie, but then she drifted off after he began to drown.
+Cummins testified that after he surfaced, the current pulled him over to Julie, but then she drifted off after he began to drown.
 Cummins swam to shore and survived.
-The body of Julie Kerry was found three weeks later near Caruthersville, Missouri; the body of Robin Kerry was not found.
+The body of Julie Kerry was found three weeks later near Caruthersville, Missouri; the body of Robin Kerry was never found.